Novembre a été un mois agité pour le secteur des transports.

 As a researcher in vehicle safety, my friends in the US often ask, “Which is the safest car to buy?”
 My friends and family back in India, on the other hand, have never connected with that question.
 Cars sell for brand-name, comfort and fuel economy, not for the way they perform in a crash.

 Rapid motorization and traffic congestion are becoming a major challenge for large cities in the developing world, and generating significant economic and social costs.
 In Cairo, for instance, the World Bank estimates that congestion costs are as high as US$8 billion or 4% of the city’s GDP.

 The name of the woman in the picture is Viviam Perrone.
 Her fourteen-year-old son Kevin was killed by a drunk driver via a hit-and-run in Argentina, her home country.
 If that were not enough, her husband died of a stress-induced heart attack in the days leading up to the trial of the driver (who had been tracked down), leaving her alone to raise her two other children.
-The driver ended up serving less than two months in jail.

 Over the past decade, Africa has been experiencing tremendous economic dynamism and growth: seven of the world’s ten fastest-growing countries are in Africa; the continent’s economic output has more than tripled; and average economic growth is expected to be 4.8 percent in 2013.